+Are you bored with your work?
 Many people get the idea that performing their best work on projects and tasks requires them to work non-stop on it, outside of possibly a quick bite to eat and maybe sleeping for a few hours.

 When you go with a “work at all costs” mentality to get your tasks and projects done, you suffer physically, mentally, emotionally, and socially.
 If all you’re doing is working non-stop, you are taking time away healthy, working out, spending time with family and friends, doing leisurely from eating activities, and getting enough sleep.
 All of these missing factors will likely lead to a reduction in your work quality because you need to have a well-balanced life to continue producing work at a high level.

-Living a balanced life where work is part of it, not all of it, is key to producing your best-quality work.
+Living a balanced life where work is part of it, not all of it, is key to producing your best quality work.
 Being dedicated to your work and your business is a good thing; being obsessive about it to where you exclude and neglect everything is not.
 You will suffer damage physically, mentally, emotionally, and/or socially from neglecting other areas of your life to focus more on your work, and your work quality will suffer over time.
 In addition, you won’t be happy with working all of the time and doing nothing else, so much so that you may even resent your work.
 Therefore, having a healthy balance of work and other aspects of life is key to producing your best work on a consistent basis.